VGLoic/sc-release-process-exploration/README.md

 ```console
 yarn release:prepare
 ```
-3. Commit in a dedicated branch, create a PR and merge it.
+3. commit in a dedicated branch, create a PR and merge it,
+4. merge the automated Changeset PR.

 ## Release process details